-No matter if you prefer to stand like the people or sit like the nobles did centuries ago, the Globe Theatre will enchant you.
+No matter if you prefer to stand like the people or sit as the nobles did centuries ago, the Globe Theatre will enchant you.
 The performances are simply superb.
 How much time do these artists need to learn their lines, to move so soft?
 Book in advance if you want to be certain you’ll get a place.

 On stage, the usual: Laughs, cries, blood, wine and human nature.
 Actors screaming from above, ships moving at your side, the magic of theatre is everywhere.
-And if Shakespeare did his part writing these wonderful plays—and here we are ignoring all the debate about his writing—the staff would do its best to protect you from the rain, to have your food and drink ready for the intermission (preorder is amazing) and to welcome you with a smile.
+And if Shakespeare did his part-writing these wonderful plays—and here we are ignoring all the debate about his writing—the staff would do its best to protect you from the rain, to have your food and drink ready for the intermission (preorder is amazing) and to welcome you with a smile.
 Sound good?
 Well, then be sure to visit in the summer.
 No winter performances.
 Tickets are from £5 to £39.

 1 New Globe Walk, London SE1 9DT